slippyex/ym2149-rs/crates/ym2149-arkos-replayer/README.md

 - `bevy_ym2149` automatically consumes Arkos songs via `YmSongPlayer::Arkos`, so Bevy apps can spawn `.aks` files alongside YM playbacks.
-- `ym-replayer-cli` ships an Arkos demo mode where the CLI exposes both YM and AKS playback through the same visualization stack.
+- `ym2149-ym-replayer-cli` ships an Arkos demo mode where the CLI exposes both YM and AKS playback through the same visualization stack.
 - All PSG backends in the workspace implement `Ym2149Backend`, so the Arkos player can share the execution path with YM files, exports, and